|

 To gain the benefits of this patented system simply replace the existing gas

-hose with the WA Technology
+delivery hose from gas supply to welder or wire feeder with the WA Technology

 GSS.
 For industrial MIG